-I grew up in the sleepy border town of Carlisle, Cumbria, UK.
-It’s a little place on the England-Scotland border, surrounded by beautiful scenery including the Lake District, the Solway coast, the Pennine valley and the Southern Uplands.
-Not a whole lot happens there, though.
-Carlisle possesses a very lovely castle,
+I grew up in Carlisle, Cumbria, UK.
+It’s a historic city on the England-Scotland border, surrounded by beautiful scenery including the Lake District, the Solway coast, the Pennine valley and the Southern Uplands.

-Other famous Cumbrians include Stan Laurel (of Laurel and Hardy), John Dalton (of the atomic weight unit), Fletcher Christian (of the Bounty) and Melvyn Bragg.
+Other famous Cumbrians include Stan Laurel1 (of Laurel and Hardy), John Dalton (of the atomic weight unit), Fletcher Christian (of the Bounty) and Melvyn Bragg (of culture on UK TV/radio).
 The only mention of Carlisle in popular song, to my knowledge, is in “Panic” by The Smiths.

 18 years later, I took off to study biochemistry at Edinburgh University.
-It was a blissful idyllic time, largely spent in the mountains of the Scottish highlands and islands.
+It was a blissful idyllic time, with many days spent in the mountains of the Scottish highlands and islands.
 Edinburgh is a beautiful city and still one of my favourite places in the world.